cdap-guides/cdap-etl-guide/CDAPTableToDBTable/README.rst

 #. ``password``: This is the password used to connect to the specified database.

 #. ``columns``: This is a comma-separated list of columns in the database table to which data from the
-   HBase table will be exported.
+   HBase table will be written.

 #. ``jdbcPluginName``: The name of the external JDBC plugin.
 This is the value of the ``name`` field in
    the external plugin's JSON configuration file.
 Defaults to 'jdbc'.
 Examples of external plugins are